 This is perhaps the most common misconception that surrounds CBD products.
 CBD is just of the many cannabinoids found in the hemp plants.
-CBD products offers many of the medical benefits you get from marijuana – but without the psychoactive effects.
+CBD products offers many of the medical cannabis benefits you get from medical marijuana plant – but without the psychoactive effects.
 That’s because it contains very low amounts of THC.

 You Can Get Addicted to CBD

 CBD provides a wealth of therapeutic and medicinal benefits, which is why it’s available so easily as a superfood, a pain cream, and full-spectrum tinctures with varying concentrations.
-You can even get CBD for pain and focus!
+You can even get CBD for chronic pain and focus!

 Is CBD Addictive?